Instructional Video Made Easy: Types, Costs, Guides, and Tips

 An instructional video is any type of educational video.
 It’s a general term that unites different types of videos that contain educational information, such as a micro video, a tutorial, or a video lecture.
 We’ll talk about these different types further on in this article.

 For a long time, a big hurdle for creating instructional videos was its production cost and complexity.
 Traditional presentations, instructions, and articles seemed, on the whole, to be safer and easier to deal with.

 Today, when a smartphone with a good camera is in almost every pocket, we can find thousands of video tutorials on YouTube, from how to make a burger to how to build a rocket from scratch.
 We got used to video content and now we expect it.
 But why do we like video content so much?
 That’s because it is:

 There’s even a curious statistic from Forrester showing that if a picture is worth a thousand words, then a video can stand in for 1.8 million words.
 But it’s not only about how-tos.
-Video can also be a versatile tool for onboarding, compliance training, hard skills development, and even customer support.
+Video can also be a versatile tool for onboarding, compliance training, hard and soft skills development, and even customer support.

 Again, shooting a video nowadays doesn’t necessarily take expensive equipment, a camera crew, and hardcore software.
 After all, if YouTubers can successfully do it, you can do it too.
 Plus, we’ll discuss what options you have for company training and what it takes to create such videos.